-For 2022/2023, APS will begin working with the Developmental Enhancement Behavioral Health (DEBH) organization to provide trauma training to all K-12 staff, and to facilitate case studies providing staff with coaching on how to intervene effectively with students who are experiencing trauma that is impacting their learning in the classroom.
+In 22-23, APS began working with the Developmental Enhancement Behavioral Health (DEBH) organization to provide trauma training to all K-12 staff, and to facilitate case studies providing staff with coaching on how to intervene effectively with students who are experiencing trauma that is impacting their learning in the classroom.
+Case studies for 23-24 will continue, and be implemented in each APS school building.
 To build capacity in the APS staff, Allison Nelson from DEBH will facilitate a Train-the-Trainer series throughout the school year focusing on implementing trauma-responsive strategies.